A. P. Carter: Biography

 In a case of perfect timing, Victor Records was very interested in 1927 in widening the scope of its recordings and records so as to sell more of their record players, called "Victrolas".
 Victor Records sent a "mobile" recording team around the country, seeking popular music.
 One of their stops was in Bristol, Tennessee, just a few miles from Maces Spring, and the Carter Family went there to record some songs, which soon became popular country-wide.

 A.P. and Sara separated in 1932, in part as a result of Sara's having an affair with A.P.'s cousin—A.P. was away from home for long periods in his job as a traveling salesman—and his search for new musical ideas.
 They divorced in 1939.
 The band remained together for several years afterwards, but broke up in 1943.
 While Maybelle and her daughters continued to tour as the Carter Family, A.P. left the music business to run a general store in Hiltons, Virginia.

 Beginning in 1952, A.P. reunited with Sara, along with their children Janette and Joe, to record for the Kentucky based Acme Records.
 The majority of these recordings were made in the same building in Bristol where the original family first recorded in 1927.
 The new Carter Family was featured on stations such as WCKY, WWVA, KXEL, and many more.
 The family also appeared on a national CBS program.
 These records would prove to be A.P.
-Carter’s final recordings, with records with the new lineup being made well into 1956.
+Carter's final recordings, with records with the new lineup being made well into 1956.

 A.P.
-Carter died in Kingsport, Tennessee, on November 7, 1960, at the age of 68.
+Carter died of Arteriosclerotic Heart Disease, in Kingsport, Tennessee, on November 7, 1960, at the age of 68.
 He was buried in the Mt.
 Vernon United Methodist Church cemetery in the Maces Springs area of Hiltons, Virginia.

 Legacy

-Despite dying in relative obscurity, A.P.
-Carter was inducted into the Nashville Songwriters Hall of Fame in 1970.
+Despite dying in relative obscurity, A. P. Carter was inducted into the Nashville Songwriters Hall of Fame in 1970.
 Carter was inducted as part of the Carter Family in the Country Music Hall of Fame in 1970.
 In 1993, his image appeared on a U.S. postage stamp honoring the Carter Family.
 In 2001 he was inducted posthumously into the International Bluegrass Music Hall of Honor.

+The song "A.P.
+Carter" by the Phipps Family is dedicated to A.P. and was released in 1962.

 PBS aired a one-hour show on A.P.
 Carter and the Carter Family in 2005 on American Experience titled "Will The Circle Be Unbroken".